A very brief introduction to the Guidance

 Your health and safety consultant should be registered and qualified.
 Some qualifications you can expect to find are NEBOSH, NCRQ, and NVQ.
 Day to day tasks of a health and safety consultant includes producing safety policies and procedures, auditing business processes, advising and training on health and safety practices, carrying out risk assessments, and much more, our aim is to establish an auditable health safety management system for your business you can operate yourself.

-Event health and safety consultants must be highly knowledgeable and are health and safety competent as well as sector competent.
+Event health and safety consultants must be highly knowledgeable and health and safety competent as well as sector competent.
 Many public service organisations outsource their H&S services as they do not have the capacity to handle this internally.

 Health and Safety Consultancy Tools